Fate of city trees, water pipeline restoration, Gilkey Creek bridge highlight CCNA meeting

 Keeler showed photographs illustrating GCD-managed actions of concern in the so-called “tree lawns”: live trees cut down leaving stumps, for example, and one that needed to be cut down, on the contrary, but that was left.
 He noted cases where residents did not receive notification that work would be done.
 Keeler said the push for votes is crucial to the CCNA.

 There are five total board members, three of whom are up for re-election.
-If the three candidates the CCN are supporting get elected, Keeler asserted, the CCN would have a stronger voice and better control of decisions made at the GCD.
+If the three candidates some in the CCN are supporting get elected, Keeler asserted, the CCN would have a stronger voice and better control of decisions made at the GCD.

 As detailed in an East Village Magazine update on the election here, two four-year terms and one partial term ending in 2019 are on the ballot.

 Candidates for the two four-year seats include Erin Caudell, Andrew Everman, Caroline Kellogg, and David Lossing.
-The CCN has endorsed CCN resident Kellogg and Everman.

 Candidates for the single partial term opening are Lauri Elbing, Kristen Miner, and Candice Mushatt.

-The CCN has endorsed CCN resident Miner.
+Editor’s Note: This story has been amended, based on a follow-up email from CCNA vice-president Sherry Hayden, to clarify that the CCNA did not endorse Caroline Kellogg, Andy Everman and Kristen Miner as the story originally stated.
+Those names, listed on a flyer distributed in the neighborhood, represented recommendations from Keeler and Hayden personally, she said, but not officially for the CCNA.
+“We did not present it to the crowd that CCNA membership endorsed these candidates, one because it was never voted on and two, we don’t endorse.
+In elections we invite all candidates present to speak.”
+Hayden pointed out that David Lossing was present at the meeting, for example, and was welcomed to speak.

 Keeler explained what he called a somewhat confusing voting procedure.
 The election will be held at Asbury United Methodist Church on Davison Road from 11 a.m. to 2 p.m.
 March 22.
 Residents unable to vote during those hours can fill out a ballot at 1525 Elms Rd from 8 a.m. to 5:30 p.m.
 Monday through Friday or get an absentee ballot by calling the GCD 810-820-2681 Ext.
 3. Ballots must be returned by March 21.